fasiha/ebisu/README.md

 Finally, the [Source Code](#source-code) section presents the literate source of the library.

-## TL;DR
+## Quickstart

-Install the Python library with `pip3 install ebisu` (or `pip install ebisu` if you only have Python3 🤠—just joking, it works on Python2 also).
+**Install** `pip3 install ebisu` (or `pip install ebisu` if you only have Python3 🤠—just joking, it works on Python2 also).

+**Data model** For each fact in your quiz app, you store a model representing a prior distribution.
+This is a 3-tuple: `(alpha, beta, t)` and you can create a default model for all newly learned facts with `ebisu.defaultModel`.
+(As detailed in the [Choice of initial model parameters](#choice-of-initial-model-parameters) section, `alpha` and `beta` define a Beta distribution on this fact’s recall probability `t` time units after it’s most recent review.)

+**Predict a fact’s current recall probability** `ebisu.predictRecall(prior: tuple, tnow: float) -> float` where `prior` is this fact’s model, `tnow` is the current time elapsed since this fact’s most recent review, and the returned value is a probability between 0 and 1.

+**Update a fact’s model with quiz results** `ebisu.updateRecall(prior: tuple, result: bool, tnow: float) -> tuple` where `prior` and `tnow` are as above, and where `result` is true if the student successfully answered the quiz, false otherwise.
+The returned value is this fact’s new prior model—the old one can be discarded.

-For a conversational introduction to the API in the context of a mocked quiz app, see this [IPython Notebook crash course](https://github.com/fasiha/ebisu/blob/gh-pages/EbisuHowto.ipynb).
+**IPython Notebook crash course** For a conversational introduction to the API in the context of a mocked quiz app, see this [IPython Notebook crash course](https://github.com/fasiha/ebisu/blob/gh-pages/EbisuHowto.ipynb).

-The API revolves around using and transforming a model of a prior distribution on a fact’s recall probability after a specific amount of time has elapsed since it was studied.
-Create a default prior model for use with all newly learned facts via `ebisu.defaultModel`.
-Then, the critical two functions provided are:

-- `predictRecall(prior: tuple, tnow: float) -> float`, where `prior` is the object (a tuple) modeling the prior on this fact’s recall probability, and `tnow` is the time elapsed since this fact’s last review.
-The fact’s expected recall probability is returned.
-- `updateRecall(prior: tuple, result: bool, tnow: float) -> tuple` produces a new prior model given the result of a quiz (true if successful, false if unsuccessful) and the time between this quiz and the previous one on the same fact.

-So your quiz app will store a `prior` model for each fact.
-Run `predictRecall` on all the facts being learned to see which is most in danger of being forgotten: it’ll be the fact with the smallest returned value.
-Then after you quiz on that fact, use `updateRecall` and update that fact’s prior model.
-Repeat this indefinitely.

-(In order to work seamlessly with Python2, this library does not use [PEP 484](https://www.python.org/dev/peps/pep-0484/) type hints.)

 ## How it works